KhushiJ2911/SimuSense/README.md

 Simple Object Detection and Following Robot (in Simulation)

-$$Placeholder: GIF/Video demonstrating TurtleBot3 autonomously tracking the target object in Gazebo$$
+[Placeholder: GIF/Video demonstrating TurtleBot3 autonomously tracking the target object in Gazebo]

 This project demonstrates Visual Servoing—the use of visual information (from a camera) to control a robot's movement—within a complete ROS/Gazebo simulation environment.
 It is a foundational exercise in applying Deep Learning (AI/ML) to classic mobile robotics control problems.